37 At Home Date Night Ideas for Married Couples (WITHOUT the Television). Find romantic date ideas for married couples.

 Here’s how I set this up:

 - Made a House Tea: Paul surprised me on my first Mother’s Day by taking me to a tea house.
 The waitress actually told me their secret to their house tea: brew it in orange juice.
-Inspired by this, I picked out vanilla chai-spiced tea bags and brewed them in some apple cider I had frozen (leftover from a recipe).
+Inspired by this, I picked out vanilla chai-spiced tea bags and brewed them in some apple cider I had frozen from last season.
 Can I just say, delicioso?

 - Cleaned Off the Floor: You can imagine (or you might not have to) the clutter that comes with a 22-month old.
 Stuff everywhere!
 So, I cleared our bedroom floor of everything.
 As Paul was finishing up in the bathroom, I snuck in and put a blanket down.
 Then I told him to sit on it and the date night would come to him.